ddaquel/website/README.md

-Welcome to the personal website of Derek Daquel.
-I am a `Software Engineering` student at `UNSW Australia`.
+Welcome to the the personal site of Derek Daquel.

 From here you can visit: